buildingSMART/BCF-API/README.md

 BCF is a format for managing issues on a BIM project.
 RESTful BCF-API supports the exchange of BCFv2 issues between software applications.

 All API access is over HTTPS.
 Data is sent as query parameters and received as JSON.
-Every resource has a corresponding Json Schema.
-(There are also XSD-Schemas available but XML support ist optionally).
+Every resource has a corresponding Json Schema (Draft 03).
 Json Hyper Schema is used for link definition.
 Authentication method is OAuth2.